ajaykumar4/galway-dodgeball/README.md

     ```
     *   `--build`: Forces Docker to rebuild the images based on the Dockerfiles.
 Use this the first time or when you change dependencies/code.
     *   `-d`: Runs the containers in detached mode (in the background).
 2. The website should be accessible at `http://localhost:9002` (or the port you configured).
-The scraper will run in the background according to its schedule (defined in its Go code).
+The scraper will run in the background.
 3.  **To view logs:**
     ```bash
-    docker-compose logs -f website # View website logs docker-compose logs -f scraper # View scraper logs
+    docker-compose logs -f ui # View website logs docker-compose logs -f webscraper # View scraper logs
     ```
 4.  **To stop the services:**
     ```bash
     docker-compose down
     ```

-**Note:** The provided `docker-compose.yml` uses `Dockerfile` for the website and `web_scraper/Dockerfile-scraper` for the Go scraper.
+**Note:** The provided `docker-compose.yml` uses `Dockerfile` for the website and `web_scraper/Dockerfile` for the Go scraper.
 Ensure these Dockerfiles correctly build their respective applications.

+## Deployment

+### Netlify (Website Only)

+This section assumes you only want to deploy the Next.js website part to Netlify.
+The web scraper and Redis would need to be hosted elsewhere.

+1.  **Connect your Git repository** to Netlify.
+2.  **Configure Build Settings:**
+    *   Netlify should automatically detect it's a Next.js project using the `@netlify/plugin-nextjs`.
+    *   If manual configuration is needed, or to verify, use:
+        *   **Build command:** `npm run build`
+        *   **Publish directory:** `.next`
+    *   The `netlify.toml` file in the root directory provides these settings.
+3.  **Environment Variables:**
+    *   In the Netlify UI (Site settings > Build & deploy > Environment), add the `REDIS_URL` environment variable, pointing to your *hosted* Redis instance. **Do not commit sensitive credentials directly into your code or `.env` file.**
+4.  **Deploy:** Trigger a deploy manually or push to your connected Git branch.

+**Important Considerations for Netlify:**

+*   **Web Scraper:** Netlify is primarily for hosting static sites and frontend applications.
+The Go web scraper cannot be run directly on Netlify's build/deploy infrastructure long-term.
+You'll need to host the scraper and Redis separately (e.g., on a VPS, cloud service like Fly.io, Render, or using Docker on a server).
+*   **Redis:** Netlify does not provide a built-in Redis service.
+You will need to use an external Redis provider (like Redis Cloud, Upstash, Aiven, etc.) and configure the `REDIS_URL` environment variable in Netlify accordingly.